johnguant/BluTech/README.md

 =======
 [![Build Status](https://travis-ci.org/johnguant/BluTech.svg?branch=master)](https://travis-ci.org/johnguant/BluTech)

 This is a mod for minecraft that is early in development.
-It is going to use the universal electricty api for all the power

-The mod itself will add a whole lot of useful items and blocks to do awesome things
+Currently, I am unsure where to take this mod further.
+I am thinking another massive ore mod, along the likes of Metallurgy, but with different ways of spawning the ores that most mods will find common.

 Currently Adds:
 - Copper Ore and Ingot